ngbala6/gitlearn/README.md

 git checkout bala

 git merge master    --> (this merges master branch to bala)

+git merge 78b976c177ddfa46e996d03c36b899f597a71824 (can merge particular commit)

+If conflict is occuring when merge,

+git pull --rebase origin master    (it will give the conflict files)

+git mergetool (helps to solve the problem)

 #### copy everything exact from one branch to another
 git checkout bala (need to update)